 - ½ cup buttermilk

 Mix-ins to YOUR taste

 - ¼-½ cup toasted chopped or sliced nuts or seeds

 - ¼-½ cup old fashioned oats

 - 1 teaspoon vanilla extract

-- Preheat oven to 350° F. Prepare a 12-cup muffin pan with nonstick spray or muffin liners.
+- Preheat oven to 350°F. Prepare a 12-cup muffin pan with nonstick spray or muffin liners.

-- In a separate medium bowl, whisk together fruit/vegetable puree or shreds, buttermilk, brown sugar, oil, eggs, and vanilla.
+- In a separate medium bowl, whisk together fruit/vegetable puree or shreds, buttermilk, brown sugar, oil, eggs, and optional vanilla.